bhuffy/100-days-of-code/log.md

 **Thoughts**: Excited for multiple reasons; today was the last day of school leading up to spring break, I finished the FCC Object-Oriented & Functional Progrmaming section so I'm on to CA and then the algorithms, and finally the March cohort group opened on slack for Chingu's cohort.
 I would never have expected this to happen 2.5 months ago when I started.
 Absolutely insane, and only more insanity to come for the next few!

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+## Day 75: March 18, 2017 (Saturday)

+**Today's Progress**: Worked on CA's Objects I section.

+**Thoughts**: Today was mostly working CA's objects section, and then communicating with people in the Flamingo's cohort (March cohort) to get to know them better.
+I'm so excited, even though this whole year is becoming so intense and nerve wracking.
+Also 3/4 done with the challenge, but I think I'll shoot for 200 after! :)

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)